Talph/shop/README.md

 <pre>php artisan key:generate</pre>

-Add database name/username/password inside your .env
+Create a Database in MySQL then add database name/username/password inside your .env that you created

 <pre>
 DB_CONNECTION=mysql<br/>